10 Questions to Ask Before Writing Your Will

 Spouses can inherit assets without incurring federal tax, but assets and gifts transferred to other heirs may trigger taxes.
 The amount of that tax depends on current federal and state laws.

-In 2024, there is a federal inheritance tax, but the exemption amount is well into the millions.
-Unless your estate is worth more than $13.61 million, or $27.22 million for married couples, your heirs won’t pay tax on their inheritance.
+In 2025, there is a federal estate tax, but the exemption amount is well into the millions.
+Unless your estate is worth more than $13.99 million, your heirs won’t pay tax on their inheritance.

 Now, there’s also a gift tax that plays into it — if you’ve given your heirs more than the annual gifting limit in a given year, the additional amount reduces your estate tax exemption.